HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_14/Checkpoints_Ch_14.md

 The binding object types for int, long, float, double, and boolean are IntegerProperty, LongProperty, DoubleProperty, and BooleanProperty.

-Integer and Double are not subtypes of ObservableValue.
+The classes Integer and Double are not subtypes of ObservableValue.
 Hence, they cannot be used as a source object in a binding.